-Maryland Historical Trust staff carries out fundamental research into the archeology of Maryland, both historic and prehistoric, on the land and in the water.
-This research involves fieldwork, analysis of archeological collections curated by the Maryland Historical Trust, and synthesis of existing archeological data.
-Below are a few examples of the MHT's archeological research.
+Maryland Historical Trust staff carries out fundamental research into the archaeology of Maryland, both historic and prehistoric, on the land and in the water.
+This research involves fieldwork, analysis of archaeological collections curated by the Maryland Historical Trust, and synthesis of existing archaeological data.
+Below are a few examples of the MHT's archaeological research.

 » Ossuary Burials in Middle Atlantic Landscapes (Dennis C. Curry, Archaeology of Eastern North America 43:1-22, 2015)